Squarespace Landing Pages vs. Unbounce – Drag & Drop Builders Compared

 When it comes to ease of use, Squarespace takes the trophy.

 Think drag and drop, visual editors—it’s like piecing together a puzzle.
 You can whip up a page in no time.
 But with Unbounce, it’s a bit more complex.
-Sure, you have tons of features, but diving into A/B testing can feel like navigating a maze.
+You have many features, but diving into A/B testing can feel like navigating a maze.

 Pricing

 Unbounce, however, is a different beast altogether.
-You’ll be looking at around $80 a month for basic features.
-That price tag reflects all that marketing power they pack in, but it could have you thinking twice.
+Basic features cost around $80 a month.
+That price tag reflects all their marketing power, but you could have thought twice about it.

 Value Analysis